tmatic-trading/crypto-platform/README.md

 0.001
 ```

-### Get orders
+### Get bot orders for the instrument

 Use the ```orders()``` method to get the current open orders for a given instrument.
 If necessary, filter the orders by sell or buy side and sort them in descending order.
+Set the `in_list` parameter to return the result in a list or OrderedDict format.

 ```Python
 """